oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

  `https://api.octopus.energy/v1/products/AGILE-22-08-31/electricity-tariffs/E-1R-AGILE-22-08-31-L/standard-unit-rates/?page_size=96`

-The key elements in this are the tariff name **AGILE-22-08-31** which is the most recent offering.
+The key elements in this are the tariff name **AGILE-22-08-31** which is the product I am using.
 Other Agile tariff products are available.
 The **L** is for *my* region (South-West) here in the UK.
 The [regions are explained in detail here](https://www.energy-stats.uk/dno-region-codes-explained/)!

+A great place to find all the Agile import products and regions, and to check that your settings are generating the correct price, is the [agileprices.co.uk website](https://agileprices.co.uk/?tariff=AGILE-22-08-31&region=L)

 Every day, reliably around 16:00 local time, Octopus publish the next set of records by adding to the end of the tariff file.
 The records are for each 30 minute period, starting at the hour and the half-hour.
 Thus the file grows by 48 records every day.
 Tariffs are published using UTC time only.
 They are priced on the European market, so issued from CET midnight, and therefore run from 23:00 today to 23:00 tomorrow UK time.
 For the sake of my sanity, each daily set will be called 'today' and 'tomorrow', with the 'tomorrow' set including the two records 23:00-23:30 and 23:30-00:00 from today.